 A combination of synthetic and natural fibres.
 Practical when switching between water-based and oil-based products on the same project.

-Tips for Using a Roller to Paint Walls
+What Are the Best Tips for Using a Roller to Paint Walls?

 - Load the roller properly: Dip the roller and roll it back and forth on the tray slope to distribute paint evenly.